vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

     the demo deployment does not distribute a CA bundle to midPoint.
 Without the flag the driver may abort during the TLS handshake and the pod will restart in a crash loop.
 Disable the flag only after you install a trusted server certificate and update the midPoint keystore accordingly.
+  - The `midpoint-db-init` container renders `config.xml` from a template using the database credentials mounted as files.
+    This keeps the GitOps manifests credential-free while ensuring the running pod always picks up the latest JDBC settings.
-  - Repository connection settings are injected at runtime via the `MP_SET_midpoint_repository_*` environment variables in the deployment so the GitOps config can stay credential-free.
-Update both the manifest and GitHub secrets when changing the database hostname, username or password.
+    Update both the manifest (for the JDBC URL or secret paths) and the GitHub secrets when changing the database hostname, username or password.
   - An init container now runs `midpoint.sh init-native` and then drives `ninja.sh run-sql` to create **and upgrade** the PostgreSQL schema before the main pod starts.
 The workflow is idempotent, so it safely bootstraps fresh clusters and also applies in-place upgrades when you bump the midPoint image version.
 The helper retries `midpoint.sh` and every `ninja`